pranavreddy23/autoware.privately-owned-vehicles/SceneSeg/README.md

 | Class Average | **78.5** |

 ### Inference Speed
 Inference speed tests were performed on a laptop equipped with an RTX3060 Mobile Gaming GPU, and an AMD Ryzen 7 5800H CPU.
+The SceneSeg network comprises a total of 223.43 Billion Floating Point Operations.

 #### FP32 Precision
 At FP32 precision, SceneSeg achieved 18.1 Frames Per Second inference speed